Leandro Erlich

 He received the UNESCO Award (Istanbul, 2001), El Premio Leonardo (Museo Nacional de Bellas Artes, Buenos Aires, 2000), el Fondo Nacional de las Artes (Buenos Aires, 1992).
 In 2006, he was nominated for the Marcel Duchamp Prize.
 In 2017, he received The Roy Neuberger Award.

-Recent exhibitions of the artist’s work include Liminal at the Pérez Art Museum in Miami (2022); travellingt exhibition A Tensão currently on view at Centro Cultural Banco Do Brasil in Brasilia, after Belo Horizonte, Rio de Janeiro and Sao Paolo, Brazil; Seeing is not Believing at the Museum of Fine Art in Houston (2022); Bâtiment at Nodeul Island in Seoul, South Korea (2022).
+Recent exhibitions of the artist’s work include Amos Rex in Helsinki (2025-26), Weightless at Kunstmuseum in Germany (2025), Oltre la Soglia at Palazzo Reale in Mikan, Liminal at the Pérez Art Museum in Miami (2022); travelling exhibition A Tensão in Brazil; Seeing is not Believing at the Museum of Fine Art in Houston (2022); Bâtiment at Nodeul Island in Seoul, South Korea (2022).

 Leandro Erlich’s work is present in different public collections such as the Centre Georges Pompidou (France), the Museum of Fine Arts of Houston (USA), the Tate Modern (London, UK), the Museo d’Arte Contemporanea di Roma (Italy) or the Museum Voorliden of Wasenaar (Netherlands).